 The curriculum is subject to change by D’Amore-McKim faculty.
 Please monitor for updates.

 The integration of academic thinking with authentic, experiential learning is fast becoming the proven method for developing the skills needed to meet today’s business-world demands.
 No one has greater experience evolving and applying this approach than the D’Amore-McKim School of Business.
 It’s an approach that empowers our Part-Time MS in Finance/MBA students through expert guest lecturers, learning from classmates with diverse professional experiences, global business exposure through International Field Study trips, and more.
 This is the model that will help you become more.

-This 3-credit course is designed to give students intense exposure to the global business environment by immersing them in the business practices and culture of a country abroad.
+Get intense exposure to the global business environment with this elective course, which immerses you in the business practices and culture of another country.

-Our 3-credit, week-long residency showcases the intersection of government with business.
-You will meet with members of Congress, senior civil servants, business executives, lobbyists and other officials to learn first-hand how public policy affects the U.S. and global economies.
+In this elective week-long residency, you’ll meet with members of Congress, senior civil servants, business executives, lobbyists, and other officials to learn firsthand how public policy affects the U.S. and global economies.

 Starting your own business venture?
-Work with mentors and access financial, marketing, and communications support.
-IDEA can help you bring your idea to life.
-Or, share your expertise by serving as a mentor and earn one credit.
+Work with mentors and access financial, marketing, and communications support—or put your expertise into practice and mentor a startup yourself.